vantage-sh/docs.vantage.sh/docs/network_flow_reports.md

 You can add additional fields via grouping and filtering criteria.
 To add a new filter:

 1. Click the **Filters** button on the top left of the diagram.
-   - The AWS **costs where...** tile is displayed.
+   - The **AWS costs where...** tile is displayed.
 Click **+ New Rule**.
    - From the filter dropdown menu, select an option, like **Account ID**, **Instance ID**, etc.
    - Two additional dropdown menus are displayed.
 Select **is**, **is not**, **contains**, or **does not contain** based on your desired filter criteria, then select one or more values from the second dropdown menu.
 For **contains** or **does not contain,** enter any text criteria to filter by.
      :::note
-     If you are unable to see any values for a filter, this means that you are not capturing it in your VPC Flow Logs format, and therefore Vantage was unable to import this data.
+     If you are unable to see any values for a filter, this means that you are not capturing this information in your VPC Flow Logs format, and therefore, Vantage is unable to import this data.
      :::
    - Click **Add**.
    <details><summary>Click to view example image</summary>